Pistonight/mono-dev/website/src/project_structure.md

 # Project Structure

-The standard defines 3 possible project structure.
+The Standard defines 3 possible project structure.

 ## Monorepo
 This is common for large projects, where multiple small projects and